 The current economic situation is changing rapidly, and inflation expectations and uncertainty may continue to change among consumers 14.
 This leads to high volatility in consumer sentiment, with moods changing on an almost weekly basis.

-Market researchers can fill in the niche by joining the monthly omnibus survey to track consumer sentiment at a much higher frequency than traditional quarterly and yearly indicators.
+Market researchers can fill in the niche by conducting consumer surveys to track consumer sentiment at a much higher frequency than traditional quarterly and yearly indicators.
 Having an up-to-date understanding of consumer sentiment informs consumers of the best time to make pricing adjustments to minimise backlash.